amaurits/CoveringMuslimsBook/content/information/twitter_thread/index.md

 weight: 1
 ---

+_To mark the U.S. publication of the book, we published a thread on Twitter offering a summary overview of the contents and key findings of the book, along with some figures.
+We reproduce the thread here (edited for reading as a continuous document)._

 Our book, [_Covering Muslims: American Newspapers in Comparative Perspective_](https://global.oup.com/academic/product/covering-muslims-9780197611722?cc=us&lang=en&), is now out in the United States with Oxford University Press and available at independent booksellers, as well as [Amazon](amzn.to/3yvt3By).

 We hope _Covering Muslims_ will engage scholars, students, activists, journalists & anyone interested in newspaper portrayals of Muslims, media analysis, or big data.
 The book has several key findings.
 But most importantly, there is one that cannot be overstated: <br>